USDT Vs USDC:

 Stablecoins are categorized based on their collateral and operational model:

-- Fiat-Collateralized: Backed 1:1 by fiat currency held in reserve.
-The issuing company maintains audited bank accounts with funds matching the stablecoin's circulating supply.
+- Fiat-Collateralized: Backed on a 1:1 basis by fiat currency held in a reserve.
+The issuing company maintains audited bank accounts with funds that match the stablecoin's circulating supply.
 Examples include Tether (USDT) and USD Coin (USDC).

 - Crypto-Collateralized: Backed by a reserve of other cryptocurrencies.
 These are typically over-collateralized to absorb the price volatility of the backing assets.